C2SM/icon-vis/README.md

     python -m pip install git+https://github.com/psyplot/psy-transect

 After creating the virtual environment and installing the requirements, the environment only needs to be activated for future usage.
 Make sure that the path is exported to ```~/miniconda3/bin```.

+### Run scripts on jupyter kernel
+**Piz Daint**

+For running the ipython scripts on Piz Daint, create a psyplot-kernel with:

+    source env/create_jupyter_kernel.sh

+You can now start JupyterLab with https://jupyter.cscs.ch (Check [JupyterLab on CSCS](https://user.cscs.ch/tools/interactive/jupyterlab/) for more information) and open the _psyplot-kernel_ notebook.

 # Example plots
 #### mapplot: